 First, let’s start with one of the more recent podcasts on the scene and one about my native Scotland.
-Hosted by Michael Park and as of writing there are 32 episodes available on different subjects, pictured above is one of the episodes.
+Michael Park is your host and as of writing there are 32 episodes available on different subjects, pictured above is one of the episodes.

 He’s a knowledgeable host, with an easy to understand Scottish accent and presents information in a fun, easy way.
 So even if you are listening to an episode on a subject you know about, it’s never boring and you even learn a little more about it.
 The length of the episodes is great, so there is no waffling or wasting time.
-Each episode is well written and what was great listening to all these episodes is you can hear him getting more confident, better at writing the episodes and increasing his production values as it goes along.
+Each episode is well written, and there was a journey listening to all these episodes.
+Because you can hear him getting more confident, better at writing/plotting the episodes and increasing his production values as it goes along.
 To the point where he re-recorded his first episode with no shame.
 Learn about my wee country!

 2. Strong Language & Violent Scenes

 Available here: https://strongviolent.podbean.com/

 Another Scottish one!
 Hosted by Mitch Bain and Andy Stewart with frequent guests where they review, assess and straight-up dissect movies.
 While this is a long-form podcast, it does well by having two solid hosts who work well together and maintains freshness with the guests.
 Plus, they are very listener focused and every other episode is what they call a minisode where they respond to feedback and comments from the last podcast, so it has a very strong involved community – if that’s your thing.
 Part of the fun is them going through movies you’ve never seen so you don’t have to or giving you a nostalgia overload by going through a movie you haven’t seen in a long time.
 The easiest way to check is: would you enjoy comparisons to how a sequel changed due to a departure of a Director of Photography?
 Welcome home.

 3. All Killa No Filla